microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 ### Response

-The following is an example of the response.
+The following object is an example of the response.

 > **Note:** The response object shown here might be shortened for readability.